icligo/documentation/docs/index.md

 After creating the payment intent, direct the user to the payment page or widget.
 This part is abstracted for you.
 The user will complete the payment, and you will receive a webhook with the payment status: **AUTHORIZED** (for manual capture) or **COMPLETED** (for automatic capture).

+!!! note

+    For more information about how the widget works, please refer to the [Widget Documentation](/documentation/widget/).

 ---

 ### **3. Payment Capture (Manual vs. Automatic)**